matthewdau85/APGMS/README.md

 npm start

-The app will start on http://localhost:3000
+The app will start on http://localhost:3000.

+### Payments service

+From `apps/services/payments`, run `pnpm dev` (or `npm run dev`) to launch the payments service locally.
+It listens on http://localhost:3001 by default, or on the port provided through the `PORT` environment variable.

 Build for Production